LucaTheHacker/YTMusic-History/readme.md

 Select the headers tab and scroll to "Request Headers".
 Copy the content of COOKIE and AUTHENTICATION in the .env file.

-COOKIE is the cookie you get from your browser.
+`COOKIE` is the cookie you get from your browser.
-AUTHENTICATION is the authentication token you get from your browser.
+`AUTHENTICATION` is the authentication token you get from your browser.
-DOWNLOAD_DIR is the directory where the songs will be downloaded.
+`DOWNLOAD_DIR` is the directory where the songs will be downloaded.
-DATABASE_PATH is the path where the database will be stored.
+`DATABASE_DIR` is the path where the database will be stored.
-INTERVAL is the interval between each run, in hours, 24 is recommended.
+`INTERVAL` is the interval between each run, in hours, 24 is recommended.

 #### Start the containers